microstrain-robotics/radar_velocity_estimation/README.md

 ## Description
 ROS2 node to process point cloud data from a radar system and calculate the corresponding body frame velocity.
 This process involves performing non-linear optimization using the point cloud data as inputs.
 To ensure accuracy, outliers are managed through the application of robust error models.

+The node has been tested with the Smartmicro DRVEGRD 152 Front Radar and was designed for integration with the MicroStrain CV7-INS, but can applied for general use.

 ## Building from Source
 1. Install [ROS2](https://docs.ros.org/en/humble/Installation.html) and [Create a Workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)
 2. Clone the Repository into your workspace: